Anthropic Just Fixed Claude Code’s Biggest Problem

 01

-Start with this video's job: This video breaks down Anthropic's playbook for keeping Claude Code reliable on large code bases, arguing the problem is the missing 'harness' around the model rather than the model itself, and walks through the seven extension points (CLAUDE.md, hooks, skills, plugins, LSP, MCP, sub-agents) in plain English.
-Treat "Inspect" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: Nick Puru breaks down Anthropic's playbook for running Claude Code in large codebases, explaining that hallucinations come not from a weak model but from a missing 'harness' around it.
+He walks through the seven extension points — Claude.md files, hooks, skills, plugins, language server protocol, MCP servers, and sub-agents — in plain English so even non-developers can wire them up.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:01, where the video says: “just a quick mental model first, Claude Code, it does not pre-index near repo.
 So, there's no embedding step, there's no vector database, there's no rag layer that's running in the background.
 The way that it actually works,...”

 02

-Use "Plan" to locate the part of the codex + claude workflows workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 7:37, where the video says: “model that we use for which job, how we keep track of our prompts in here, the test command that only works in this folder, and none of this actually matters when Claude is over in the dashboard.”

 03